 The new look Maestros for 2013 are Paul Nicholson and Colin Osborne.
 Both are excellent darts professional at the top of their game, but just lacking Premier League status or a World Championship title.
 However, 2013 could be the year when they break these barriers and join the Maestro Premiers or World Champions.

-The Contenders for 201 are Jamie Caven, Joe Cullen, Arron Monk, Devon Petersen and newly promoted Keegan Brown.
-These five players are exactly what they’re called; professionals establishing their careers in darts, snapping at the heels of the established players and likely to surprise many with their skill, dedication and "can do" enthusiasm.
+The Contenders for 2013 are Jamie Caven, Joe Cullen, Arron Monk, Devon Petersen, Keegan Brown and recently-signed Michael Smith.
+These six players are exactly what they’re called; professionals establishing their careers in darts, snapping at the heels of the established players and likely to surprise many with their skill, dedication and "can do" enthusiasm.
 They know no fear and the world titles are theirs for the taking.

 Media comprises Russ Bray and Gordon Shumway.
 Having one of the most recognisable voices in the world of darts, Russ Bray is now an important member of Team Unicorn.
 His familiar gravel tones are known worldwide and the cry of "game on" and the shout of "one hundred and eighty" have made "The Voice" a household name.
 He is highly respected as a referee all over the world and is hugely popular with darts fans wherever he goes.
 From Germany, Gordon Shumway is a top referee and commentator and brings an added international element to Team Unicorn.

 Global has really came of age and now includes no less than 8 great darts personalities from all round the world and at different stages of their careers, including 3 ladies.
 More than anything else, this shows Unicorn’s commitment to darts throughout the world and to all dart players everywhere.
 Players of all levels, not just those at the very top, can make a valuable contribution to their chosen sport and Global gives Unicorn a chance to support these players.